gamagabriel/java-21/README.md

-Project created for learning about Java 21
+Project for learning about Java 21